 2001 – 2006

 The new graphic symbol of Tool appeared with the release of the music compilation Lateralus in 2001.
-It looks like the band’s name, stylized as an Arabic inscription.
+It looks like the band’s name is stylized as an Arabic inscription.
 All letters are in lowercase and connected by a common horizontal black stripe.
 Because the characters are also black, their shape can only be guessed from the protruding edges.
 The top edges of the “t” and “l” are cut at an angle of approximately 45 degrees.
 The tops of both “o” are pointed, and the intra-letter gaps are curved and shifted to the lower-left corner.
-The lettering is surrounded by a halo of white gradient that creates a glow and separates the word from a uniformly dark background.
+The lettering is surrounded by a white gradient halo that creates a glow and separates the word from a uniformly dark background.

 2006 – 2019